More stories

 Netherlands was the second country to announce it would host Euro 2020 games, following Denmark.

-All Holland’s group games will be hosted at the Johan Cruyff Arena, Amsterdam with a 25-33 per cent capacity able to attend.
+All Holland’s group games, as well as a last 16 game, are being hosted at the Johan Cruyff Arena, Amsterdam with a 25-33 per cent capacity able to attend.

-The country began piloting matches with fans back in March’s, with the World Cup qualifier against Latvia.
+The country began piloting matches with fans back in March, with the Netherlands’ World Cup qualifier against Latvia.

 HUNGARY